-The Policy Innovation Research Unit (PIRU) brings together experts in health and social care research primarily to undertake evaluations of innovative policies, frequently in the form of pilots.
+The Policy Innovation Research Unit

+(PIRU) brings together experts in health and social care research primarily to undertake evaluations of innovative policies, frequently in the form of pilots.
 The Unit is funded by the Policy Research Programme of the Department of Health, which commissions its work.
-Evaluations cover the entire portfolio of policies for which the English Department of Health is responsible including health services, social care and public health.
-Current evaluations include those of the Integrated Care and Support Pioneers. the Social Impact Bond Trailblazers and the implementation of the UK Anti-Microbial Resistance Strategy.
-Recently completed projects include the evaluations of the Public Health Responsibility Deal, the General Practice Patient Choice Pilot, the Cold Weather Plan for England and the direct payments in residential care trailblazers.
+Evaluations cover the entire portfolio of policies for which the English Department of Health & Social Care is responsible including health services, social care and public health.
+Current evaluations include those of the Integrated Care and Support Pioneers. the Social Impact Bond Trailblazers, the implementation of the UK Anti-Microbial Resistance Strategy and the Heatwave Plan for England.
+Recently completed projects include the evaluations of the Public Health Responsibility Deal, using the Friends & Family Test for improving general practice, and supporting people with dementia using technology.